 Any account holders can track the transactions and balance at any time.
 You can do this by:

-Signing into your internet banking and checking the statement
+Signing into your internet or mobile banking and checking the statement

 Checking your monthly paper statement or requesting one by post